ralfz123/CATCH-YOUR-LAUGH/README.md

 - [ ] Not the same combo's in the favourites list
 - [x] Favourite item (detail page)
 - [ ] Data rendered in favourite item (detail page)
-- [ ] "Another combo" button fetches again without page reload
+- [ ] "Another combo" button fetches again without page reload (only invoking yet)
+- [ ] UI is loaded when data is fetched
+- [ ] Another section has to be to `display:none;` when page is loaded

 Code-based:
 - [x] Modules